Jackass (franchise): 2022 Zerocool Jackass Trading Cards

 After Jackass Forever premiered in 2022, a Jackass trading card set was released.
 The set featured autographs of the Jackass Forever cast and crew, and several Jackass Forever guest stars.
 This set was unique in the sense that special numbered insert cards were given only to cast and crew members, so there was no way to get these extremely rare cards directly from boxes.
 The only way to get one was directly from one of the cast or crew members.

+Podcast

+Jackass: The Podcast (2026)

+Jackass: The Podcast is an official Jackass podcast, hosted by Johnny Knoxville and Jeff Tremaine, with frequent guest appearances from the Jackass cast and main crew members.
+The first episode released on June 18, 2026.

 Related films

 CKY (1999–2002)

 The CKY video series is a series of videos produced by Bam Margera and Brandon DiCamillo and other residents of West Chester, Pennsylvania.
 "CKY" stands for "Camp Kill Yourself".
 The series was part of the basis for what eventually became the Jackass TV series.

 Don't Try This at Home: The Steve-O Video (2001–2004)

 Don't Try This at Home: The Steve-O Video is the first DVD by Steve-O, released in 2001.
 It mostly contains footage that couldn't be shown on related MTV show Jackass, due to censorship.
 It was followed by Don't Try This at Home Volume 2: The Tour (2002), Steve-O: Out on Bail (2003) and Steve-O: The Early Years (2004).
 The video series featured recurring guest appearances from the Jackass cast and crew, and from professional skateboarder Ryan Simonetti.